Rephidock/Rephidock.GeneralUtilities/src/Rephidock.GeneralUtilities.NetFramework35/README.md

 This is a source clone of GeneralUtilities downgraded to NET Framework 3.5.
 Due to drastic differences this needs to be a separate package.

-Following items were removed:
+Following features were removed:
 - IDictionary<TKey, TValue>.AsReadOnly()
+- Type.IsSubclassOrSelfOf: support for enums

-Following items were added:
+Following features were added: